gb160/gb160.github.io/info_purchasing.md

 {% include buttons_paypal_checkout.html %}

 ##  All Payment options are completely secure, all Credit/Debit card purchases are handled directly by Paypal, all crypto purchases are handled directly by Coinbase

+# Upgrading iDevice

+Your license can be switched to a new or replacement iDevice for a fee of £5 (GPB), just select the payment button below and send me a quick email:

+{% include button_paypal_switch.html %}  {% include button_crypto_switch.html %}